I Am Unfit to See Christ

 Since I first began believing in, end-time Christ, I really admired those brothers and sisters who were following along at Christ’s side, who could personally receive Christ’s shepherding and hear His utterances with their own ears.
 I felt that it would be wonderful if I were able to hear Christ speak myself one day, and it would be even more glorious if I could see Him with my own eyes.
 But lately, through listening to Christ’s fellowship, I have come to feel deeply in my heart that I am not fit to see Christ.

 It was when Sermons and Fellowship on Entry Into Life 1-3 were issued.
-After listening to the first volume of fellowship, I felt that the man used by the Holy Spirit spoke very well.
-When I heard Christ’s fellowship in the second volume, at the time I didn’t know it was His fellowship; I surmised this was probably a leader under the man used by the Holy Spirit, and especially when Christ fellowshiped about the issue of how to view knowledge, I didn’t hear a very enthusiastic reaction from my brothers and sisters, so I was certain my guess was correct.
-I felt that speaker didn’t speak as well as the man used by the Holy Spirit, so I wasn’t listening carefully.
-When hearing the third volume, after the fellowship by the man used by the Holy Spirit, I heard Christ say, “About the brother’s fellowship just now…” and I was even more certain that this speaker must be a leader under the man used by the Holy Spirit, because in the world, leaders always speak first, and their subordinates speak afterward.
+After listening to the first volume of fellowship, I felt that the brother from the above spoke very well.
+When I heard Christ’s fellowship in the second volume, at the time I didn’t know it was His fellowship; I surmised this was probably a leader under the brother from the above, and especially when Christ fellowshiped about the issue of how to view knowledge, I didn’t hear a very enthusiastic reaction from my brothers and sisters, so I was certain my guess was correct.
+I felt that speaker didn’t speak as well as the brother from the above, so I wasn’t listening carefully.
+When hearing the third volume, after the fellowship by the brother from the above, I heard Christ say, “About the brother’s fellowship just now…” and I was even more certain that this speaker must be a leader under the brother from the above, because in the world, leaders always speak first, and their subordinates speak afterward.
 So I hit the button and turned off the player, thinking, “I’ll listen to this later when I have time.”
 On the day I learned from my leader that it was actually Christ’s fellowship, I was shocked, and finally listened seriously to every word of the sermon.

-Later, I saw in God’s word: “You always wish to see Christ, but I urge you not to hold yourselves in such high esteem; everyone may see Christ, but I say no one is fit to see Christ.
-Because the nature of man is filled with evil, arrogance, and rebellion, at the moment you see Christ, your nature will destroy you and condemn you to death” (“Those Who Are Incompatible With Christ Are Surely Opponents of God” in The Word Appears in the Flesh).
-“You are not devout in facing the truth, much less do you yearn for the truth.
-You merely study blindly and wait nonchalantly.
+Later, I saw in God’s word: “You always wish to see Christ, but I urge you not to hold yourselves in such high esteem; anyone may see Christ, but I say no one is fit to see Christ.
+Because the nature of man brims with evil, arrogance, and rebelliousness, at the moment you see Christ, your nature will destroy you and condemn you to death” (“Those Who Are Incompatible With Christ Are Surely Opponents of God” in The Word Appears in the Flesh).
+“You are not reverent in the presence of the truth, still less do you possess an attitude of yearning.
+All you do is study indiscriminately and wait with blithe unconcern.
 What can you gain from studying and waiting like this?
-Can you receive the personal guidance of God?
-If you cannot discern the utterances of God, how are you qualified to witness the appearance of God? … Only those who can accept the truth can hear the voice of God, and only such people are qualified to witness the appearance of God” (“The Appearance of God Has Brought a New Age” in The Word Appears in the Flesh).
+Do you think you will receive personal guidance from God?
+If you cannot discern God’s utterances, in what way are you qualified to witness the appearance of God? … Only those who can accept the truth will be able to hear the voice of God, and only such people are qualified to witness the appearance of God” (“The Appearance of God Has Ushered in a New Age” in The Word Appears in the Flesh).
 God’s words cut me to the heart and made me further understand that I couldn’t discern God’s voice because I was too arrogant and too snobbish, too easily tempted to listen carefully and nod in agreement with those who have position and status, while I looked down upon those who I felt lacked position or status, such that even if they spoke the truth I wouldn’t accept it.
 When I listened to fellowship I was not focused on the truth, or gaining edification myself, and instead devoted my mind to speculation and scrutiny, analyzing what kind of person the speaker was.
 I revealed nothing but corruptness and rebelliousness, notions and imaginings.
 Someone as arrogant, rebellious, and lacking love of the truth as me, someone without a shred of piety or yearning before the truth as me, how could I possibly hear and know the voice of God?
 How was I fit to see Christ?

 Through that revelation I finally understood that even though I wanted to see Christ, I was unfit to see Him because Satan’s corruption of me is too deep, I am very arrogant and rebellious by nature, I possess none of the truth, I do not understand the essence of Christ, I have too many notions and imaginings about God, and in my heart the God I believe in is still a vague God, an image of a mighty and eloquent figure.
 And when I truly see Christ, my notions may be revealed at any time and my arrogant disposition may flare up at any moment.
 As a result, because of my own rebellious nature I can only do things that offend God’s disposition such as making judgments of God and resisting Him, thus doing myself in.
 Now I must equip myself with the truth, seek to know my corrupt nature and understand the essence of Christ through the words of God, and seek to become someone who knows and worships Christ.